Ailuridaes/Kinesis-Paraglider-Challenge/README.md

 - Goal - Find the best time to go fly at more than one location
 - Use this website to determine the best conditions at another location or locations
   - https://www.sdhgpa.com/sites-guide.html
+  - Choose one (or more) of the 5 sites under 'Primary Sites'
+  - Look at the description of the site and find the recommended flying conditions at that site
 - Update your lambda function to check the streaming data for flying conditions at multiple sites
 - Update the function to:
   - Only send one notification per site per day